blustackk/cysic-verifier-multiaddress/README.md

 KEY_FILE2=/root/.cysic/wallet2.key
 KEY_FILE3=/root/.cysic/wallet3.key
 ```
-Change your `0xYourAdress` with your wallet address
+Change your `0xYourAdress` with your wallet address and if you can add more your wallet if you need it

 # 4. Create `Dockerfile`
 ```bash